creditkarma/thrift-server/README.md

     serviceName: 'calculator-service',
     hostName: 'localhost', // The host of the service to connect to
     port: 8080, // The port of the service to connect to
-    optionsOfBufferResponseBody: {} // OptionsOfBufferResponseBody to pass to Request })
+    requestOptions: {} // OptionsOfBufferResponseBody to pass to Request })
 ```